Hiking Triple Crown

-Hikers who completes all 3 trails are known as ‘Triple Crowners‘.
-Such an achievement is recognised by the American Long Distance Hiking Association, known as ALDHA – West.
+Hikers who complete all 3 trails are known as ‘Triple Crowners’.
+The American Long Distance Hiking Association, known as ALDHA-West, recognizes such an achievement.
 Only a couple of hundred hikers have completed the Hiking Triple Crown.

 Triple Crown of Hiking